|

 The death of Sultan Abdul Majid

-Sultan Abdul Majid died of tuberculosis (like his father) at the age of 38 on June 25, 1861 in Istanbul, and was buried in the Yavuz Selim Mosque, and was succeeded by his younger half-brother Sultan Abdul Aziz , son of Pertevniyal Sultan.
+Sultan Abdul Majid died of tuberculosis (like his father) at the age of 38 on June 25, 1861, in Istanbul.
+He was buried in the Tomb of Sultan Abdul Majid, near the Fatih Mosque in Istanbul, and was succeeded by his younger half-brother Sultan Abdul Aziz, son of Pertevniyal Sultan.

 Similar Posts